 For someone who wanted to get into radio, this was better than winning the cash.
 Unfortunately, when I moved to Tucson, Arizona in 1970 for my first radio gig, my album collection and other stuff I left at home, was given to the Salvation Army.

 Now, fast forward to 1972.
 The tables were turned.
 I was 22 and just started working at top 40 radio station, KFIV, Modesto.
-We were giving away a Yamaha motorbike (in the promo pic, that’s me clowning around, leaning forward grabbing the other jock’s motorbike).
+We were giving away a Yamaha motorbike (picture below).
 We took one caller every four hours to try and win it.
 The program director thought we could milk the contest for at least a couple of weeks.
 I had a winner the first evening of the contest.
 Program director was upset.
 Management was upset.
 And I thought I was going to get fired.
 The other more ‘seasoned’ jocks, thought it was funny.
 Especially when I put “Jane”, the winner, live on the air to congratulate her.
 After a few questions about how she felt winning a motorcycle, I asked if I could be the first one to ride with her.
 She answered with a very loud “NO!”
 I hit the radio station jingle and went straight to music.

 Station management realized the contest needed to be reworked.
 Fortunately, the sales department got us a second motorbike.
 For this contest, we played the sound effect of a motorcycle throughout the day.
 We took the first caller’s name and phone number.
 All the contestants were then put into a barrel.
 After taking entries for a month or so, we had an on-air drawing for the “big” winner.
 This time around, the program director was happy.
 Management was happy.
 The advertiser was happy.
 And I continued working there for the next five years.
 But I never did get that ride on her new motorcycle.